 12 See Emmerson, C. and Stockton, I., The economic response to coronavirus will substantially increase government borrowing, Institute for Fiscal Studies, March 2020, and Bell, T. et al., Unprecedented support for employees’ wages last week has been followed up by equally significant, and even more generous, support for the self-employed.
 But gaps remain., Resolution Foundation, March 2020.

-Given the enormous rise in the budget deficit this year, we have taken the exceptional step of presenting monthly profiles consistent with our scenarios to provide a reference point against which to monitor incoming data.
-Profiles for 2020-21 consistent with our initial reference scenario were published on 14 May and updated profiles consistent with the central scenario in our 2020 Fiscal sustainability report were published on 14 July.
-On 21 August, these were updated to incorporate the cost of measures announced by the Chancellor in his 8 July Summer Economic Update, then again on 22 December to bring it in line with the November 2020 Economic and fiscal outlook.
-These allow us and users to get an idea of whether monthly outturn data are proving to be better or worse than assumed.
-We would stress that the profiles are relatively broad-brush and illustrative, and that there is considerable uncertainty around them.
+Given the enormous rise in the budget deficit in 2020-21, we took the exceptional step of presenting monthly profiles consistent with our scenarios to provide a reference point against which to monitor incoming data.
+Profiles for 2020-21 consistent with our initial reference scenario were published on 14 May 2020 and updated profiles consistent with the central scenario in our 2020 Fiscal sustainability report were published on 14 July 2020.
+On 21 August 2020, these were updated to incorporate the cost of measures announced by the Chancellor in his 8 July Summer Economic Update, then again on 22 December 2020 to bring it in line with the November 2020 Economic and fiscal outlook.
+These allowed us and users to get an idea of whether monthly outturn data were proving to be better or worse than assumed.
+We stressed that the profiles were relatively broad-brush and illustrative, and that there was considerable uncertainty around them.
 We continue to publish monthly profiles on the associated Economic and fiscal outlook pages.

-In broad terms, the profiles have been produced by using information known when the Economic and fiscal outlook (EFO) forecasts were put together (e.g. April to September/October outturns from the ONS).
+In broad terms, the profiles were produced by using information known when the Economic and fiscal outlook (EFO) forecasts were put together (e.g. April to September/October outturns from the ONS).
 Profiles for the remainder of 2020-21 draw on historical monthly patterns of receipts and any known timing effects (e.g the timing of the tax deferral measures).
-Likewise on the spending side, the costs of the various policy measures have also been apportioned as best we can.
+Likewise on the spending side, the costs of the various policy measures were also apportioned as best we can.
 More information about the assumptions underpinning the full-year forecast can be found in Chapter 3 of our November 2020 EFO.

 The Government’s economic policy response to the coronavirus crisis provides support for individuals and businesses through grants, loans and guarantees, as well as significant increases in public services spending.
 This will have substantial direct budgetary costs.
 But the measures are designed specifically to support the economy through this temporary shock and so they should help prevent greater economic and fiscal damage in the long term.